300AB/Game-Notes/Path-of-Exile2/notes-on-changes.md

 * Npc broker for item sales.
     * Upon interaction get teleported to player's (seller's) hideout.
     * Buy through the broker there
+    * There is a gold tax
+    * You can turn one of your premo tabs into this new sale tab type
     * See seller's other items for sale there too
+      * Can only update items for sale every 5min
+        * if someone goes to your hideout this refreshes
+          * e.g, cannot price swap and price fixing should go way down
 ### Rise of the Abyssal - League Mechanic
 * Rise of the Abyssal will be the new League mechanic for 0.3.
 * Maps will have more monsters from the Abyss to fight;